heidisu/actor-invaders/README.md

 The remaining thing to do in the `Game` class now is to remove all referece to `getSelf()` when sending messages to the player, since the typed `tell` doesn't include the reference of the sender,

 #### Stop bullets
+The game seems to work, but it will crash when a bullet hits the player.
+That is because the player tries to stop the bullet by calling `getContext().stop()`.
+In the typed API one actor is not allowed to stop actors other than itself and its children, so we will have to make a new message type to tell the bullet to stop.
+Create a new message type in `Bullet`, for instance `Stop`, and when a bullet is hit by the player, send it this message instead of trying to stop it from the context.

+The game should now work as before, and we have got a glimpse of how the typed API works.